 For more options, check out recommendations for the best photo printers, the best portable printers, and the best cheap and budget printers.

-The Canon SELPHY QX20 and the Polaroid Hi-Print Generation 2 are both portable photo printers.
-However, the Canon produces 2.7" x 2.7" photos, while the Polaroid produces more rectangular 2.1" x 3.4" pictures.
-Performance-wise, the Canon has a slightly wider color range and better accuracy, producing photos that look brighter and more true-to-life, but the Polaroid is better at reproducing small details, resulting in sharper images.
+The Canon SELPHY QX20 and the Polaroid Hi-Print Generation 2 are both portable photo printers that produce small, pocket-sized pictures.
+Performance-wise, the Canon has a slightly wider color range and better accuracy, producing photos that appear brighter and more true-to-life.
+However, the Polaroid is better at reproducing small details, resulting in sharper images.

 The Canon SELPHY QX20 and the Fujifilm instax mini Link 3 are both portable photo printers; however, the former uses dye-sublimation, requiring a dye cartridge and photo paper, while the latter uses instant film.
-The Canon is a better choice if you want the best print quality—it produces more colorful and detailed pictures.
-The Fujifilm's built-in battery lasts longer, allowing you to print significantly more photos on a full charge, but it also takes much more time to charge to full.
+The Canon is a better choice if you want the best print quality: it produces more colorful and detailed pictures.
+The Fujifilm camera's built-in battery lasts longer, allowing you to print significantly more photos on a full charge, but it also takes much longer to charge to full.

 The Canon SELPHY QX20 and the Canon IVY Mini Photo Printer are both portable photo printers that only work with mobile devices.
 The Canon is the better choice if you want the best print quality, but its cost per print is higher because its cartridge/photo paper pack costs more.

 The Canon SELPHY QX20 is a newer version of the Canon SELPHY Square QX10.
 These two printers are almost identical in features; the only difference is that you can charge the newer QX20 while printing, and it takes less time to charge to full.
-Print quality is also a little better on the QX20, as it has better color accuracy.
+Print quality is also slightly better on the QX20, as it offers better color accuracy.

 The Canon SELPHY QX20 feels well-built, sporting a sturdy plastic body.
 Its design allows for easy access to the cartridge and paper tray, making maintenance a breeze.
 The only part that feels a tad flimsy is the ink cassette's plastic cover.
 Another minor complaint is that the output slot remains exposed, allowing dust to get in.

-This printer is easy to maintain, as you only need to replace the cartridge once depleted and insert new photo paper.
+This printer is easy to maintain, as you only need to replace the cartridge when it's depleted and insert new photo paper.
 Both the cartridge and paper tray are easily accessible.
 The cartridge is only good for exactly 20 prints, though the paper tray can only hold 10 sheets at a time.
-Accessing the cartridge is easy; you just need to open the cover on the right side of the printer and slide the brown switch to the right.
+Accessing the cartridge is easy; simply open the cover on the right side of the printer and slide the brown switch to the right.
 A simple push of a button at the back of the printer opens the photo paper tray.
-Cleaning the sheet roller is a little more challenging as it recedes to the back of the device when the printer isn't in use.
+Cleaning the sheet roller is a little more challenging as it retracts to the back of the device when the printer isn't in use.

 You can see Canon's online user manual.